 Well done, in the next step we’ll help you explain your product or service and how it makes an impact on customers.

 Once upon a time there was this lovely, vibrant and ambitious entrepreneur who decided to sell organic breast enlargement cream.
-It sold well, really well.
-At least for a while, but eventually her numbers plateaued then began to decline…
+It sold well for a while, but eventually her numbers plateaued then began to decline…

 She knew her business needed a makeover after years in the trenches.
 So, she created an automated incentive program, a 25% discount coupon code offer sent with every order in exchange for an anonymous review with a photograph.
 Just a simple before/after image showing the front of their body from neckline to belly button (to confirm usage).

 They started rolling in and here are the gems she unearthed:

-She went back and dusted off her original copy that she put together years before.
+She went back and dusted off her original copy she put together years before.

-From: “A certified organic breast enlargement cream.
+From: “A certified organic breast enlargement cream.”